‘Bold And The Beautiful’ Spoilers Video: Katie Asks, ‘Can He Be Trusted?’

 Brooke Advises Katie

 Katie’s older sister, Brooke, will give her some words of wisdom.
 Ironically, Brooke is the reason that Katie divorced Bill twice.
-Nevertheless, Brooke will encourage Katie to try again.
+Nevertheless, Brooke will encourage Katie to try again, saying that she “should give Bill another chance.”

-“You should give Bill another chance,” Brooke will urge Katie.
-Now that Thorne Forrester (Ingo Rademacher) is out of the picture, she wants her sister to experience happiness again.
-Will Spencer (Finnegan George) deserves to have his parents back together and if Katie accepts Bill’s proposal, they will be a family again.
+Now that Thorne Forrester (Ingo Rademacher) is out of the picture, Brooke wants her sister to experience happiness again.
+Will Spencer (Finnegan George) deserves to have his parents back together, and if Katie accepts Bill’s proposal, they will be a family again.

 Katie will ask, “Can he be trusted?”
 She cannot risk turning Will’s world upside down again.
 Katie needs certainty before she moves ahead.